duglin/cf-docker/README.md

 * Support accessing Docker via REST calls instead of the cmd line so we can remove the embedded docker exe - too little time :-)
 * Support multiple Docker hosts
 * Allow people to specify which EXPOSEd port to use for the CF app proxy
+* Add ability to pass in Docker "run" options
+* Run cf-docker as a docker app for them so they don't need to start it manually